bookingsuedtirol/mss-php/README.md

 ## Development

-Run `docker-compose run cli bash`.
+Run `docker compose run cli bash`.

 If you experience permission issues with some files in this folder, change the `USER_ID` and `GROUP_ID` values inside Dockerfile.